santamasa/optimism/cannon/README.md

 # Note:
 #  - The L2 RPC is an archive L2 node on OP MAINNET.
 #  - The L1 RPC is a non-archive RPC, also change `--l1.rpckind` to reflect the correct L1 RPC type.
 #  - The network flag is only suitable for specific networks(https://github.com/ethereum-optimism/superchain-registry/blob/main/chainList.json).
-If you are running on the devnet, please use '--l2.genesis' with the L2 devnet genesis file.
+If you are running on the devnet, please use '--l2.genesis' to supply a path to the L2 devnet genesis file.
 ./bin/cannon run \
     --pprof.cpu \
     --info-at '%10000000' \